How safe is it to be in Cairo and around as woman on her own and any recommendations what to do there?

 Taboula - located near the British Embassy in the Garden area of Cairo.
 Great Lebanese food, well cooked, lovely setting, good prices.

-Felfella - justifiably popular about 7 years ago
+Felfella - justifiably popular over 7 years ago